Summer is here in Cincinnati! It is time to relax and enjoy the garden.

-- First, dead-head spent flowers on annuals, perennials, rose, etc. to encourage new growth and more flowers.
+- First, dead-head spent flowers on annuals, perennials, rose, etc. It will encourage new growth and more flowers.

-- Feed your plants as needed, especially container plantings, to promote new growth and more flowers.
+- Feed your plants as needed, especially container plantings.
+This will also promote new growth and more flowers.

 - Watch out for weeds and do not let them flower and seed!
 Reapply pre-emergent herbicides in the landscape and gardens for summer weed seed control.

 - Monitor for leaf diseases and insect issues.
 Not sure what it is or whether it needs to be controlled?
 Take a picture and email it to us email@example.com.

-- Water plants as needed.
+- Water plants deeply and thoroughly as needed.
 It is best to water in the early morning or late evening.
-As a general rule, established plants like 1” of rainfall every ten days or so for optimum growth.
-Newly planted trees and shrubs may require watering a bit more often.
-Always check before you water to be sure.
-(Moisture meters inserted into the root ball can help you determine whether to water.
-When you do, water it deeply and thoroughly.
-Do not be a water tease!
+While established plants like 1″ of rainfall every ten days for optimum growth, newly planted plants may require more frequent watering.
+Always check before you water.
+Moisture meters inserted into the root ball can help you determine whether to water.

-- Mow the lawn on a regular basis, mow at a higher level rather than lower (2.5 – 3.5 inches), never remove more than 1/3 of the grass blade each time you mow, throw those clippings back into the turf (like feeding an extra time), change directions when you mow, and keep that mower blade sharpened!
+- Mow the lawn on a regular basis.
+Mow at a higher level rather than lower (2.5 – 3.5 inches), never remove more than 1/3 of the grass blade each time you mow.
+Then, throw those clippings back into the turf (like feeding an extra time), change directions, and keep that mower blade sharpened!

 - Are your annuals getting leggy?
 Feel free to cut them back and let them re-grow like a fresh new plant.

 - If you need to treat for grubs, apply a grub preventer in June through mid-July.

 - Do not apply insecticides or fungicides when the temps are exceeding 80-85 degrees.
 Always follow the label.